christiangenco/christiangenco.github.io/_books/2016-06-22-food-rules.md

 5. **Avoid foods that have some form of sugar (or sweetener) listed among the top three ingredients**: types include barley malt, beet sugar, brown rice syrup, cane juice, corn sweetener, dextrin, dextrose, fructo-oligosaccharides, fruit juice concentrate, glucose, sucrose, invert sugar, polydextrose, sucrose, turbinado sugar, organic sugar, etc.
 6. **Avoid foods products that contain more than five ingredients**: though short ingredients isn't necessarily good (ex: icecream); doesn't apply to recipies
 7. **Avoid food products containing ingredients that a third-grader cannot pronounce**
-8. **Avoid food products that make health claims**: (ex: margarine turned out to have transfats that induced heart attacks); actual good food doesn't need to make claims
+8. **Avoid food products that make health claims**: ex: margarine turned out to have transfats that induced heart attacks; actual good food doesn't need to make claims
 9. **Avoid food products with the wordoid "lite" or the terms "low-fat" or "nonfat" in their names**: removing fat doesn't make food nonfattening; low fat often means high sugar and carbohydrate, which is more fattening
 10. **Avoid foods pretending to be something they aren't**: (ex: margarine, soy-based mock meats, artificial sweeteners, fake fats and starches)
 11. **Avoid foods you see advertised on television**: you'll automatically be avoiding edible food-like substances; sometimes whole foods advertise too, but that's an exception